 - the thermostat can’t control the corresponding HVAC unit(s)

-If your Nest Thermostat is on but you can’t control it or it’s performing slow, try manually restarting it by turning the thermostat off and then back on again.
+If your Nest Thermostat is turned on but you can’t control it or it’s acting sluggish, try manually restarting it and turn the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.

-After roughly 10 minutes of charging, unplug the Nest Thermostat from the USB cord.
-If the component has turned on during this time, shut it down and then turn it back on again, manually restarting the system.
-Once it has fully restarted, plug it back in to finish charging.
+After roughly 10 minutes of charging, unplug the Nest Thermostat from the USB charger.
+If the component has turned on while charging, power it off and then turn it back on again, manually restarting the thermostat.
+Once it has completely restarted, plug it back in to finish charging.
 After an hour of charging, unplug the Nest Thermostat and reconnect it to its base.

 You should be be ready to go and this point, but again, for more thorough instructions and information, please go to Nest Support.

-If you have attempted both of these processes and the Nest Thermostat is still having issues, you will need to bring in reinforcements.
+If you have attempted both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some experts.
 Enter us!
-If Rolf Griffin Service Experts set up your Nest Thermostat, please feel free to call us at 260-557-1275 or schedule an appointment online.
-If your Nest Thermostat was not installed by Rolf Griffin Service Experts , please connect with Nest Support here.
+If Rolf Griffin Service Experts set up your Nest Thermostat, please give us a call at 260-557-1275 or schedule an appointment online.
+If your Nest Thermostat was not put in by Rolf Griffin Service Experts , please connect with Nest Support here.

 Finally, do not let this situation worry you about your Nest’s reliability.
-By owning and properly using Nest, your thermostat is honestly saving money for you all hours of the day.
-When set it up appropriately, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings every day, which typically results in payback within the first year.
+By owning and properly utilizing Nest, your thermostat is honestly saving money for you all hours of the day.
+When set it up appropriately, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings every day, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
-So don’t let one problem get you down.
+So don’t let one incident get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the leading investments in your home that you can make.